crosstherubicon/atlastherobot/index.md

 ### Get in touch

-For more information about the robot or its configuration contact [Sans Brooklyn](https://guides.github.com/sansbasnet) or [Dan Kabat](https://github.com/kabat1289).
+For more information about the project and its configuration contact [Sans Brooklyn](https://guides.github.com/sansbasnet) or [Dan Kabat](https://github.com/kabat1289).